 - Gather all details in one place prior to the photographers’ arrival, ideally on the bed.
 They can be your wedding dress, shoes, veil, rings, bouquet, garter, gifts, etc., anything relates to the wedding.

 - Ask the makeup artists to station you near a big window from the beginning.
 Natural light is great for photos.
 Your photographers will want you to be near a big window anyway.
 It is really inconvenient to ask the makeup artists to move after they set everything up.
 In addition, sunlight is better than any other light to get an accurate makeup color.

 - Turn on all light sources that you have besides opening all window curtains.
 Whatever can bring light to the room, do it.
 It is easier for your photographers to turn them off than to find and turn them on.

 - If you decide to book a hotel room, there are three things you need to do:

 - First: view online photos of that particular hotel, save the photos of the room you want, show the receptionist and ask for that room.
 Not all rooms with the same type look the same.

 - Second: specifically ask for a room with main windows facing East (where you get more light in the morning).

 - Third: avoid rooms on the ground floor or have windows blocked by anything (building, trees, walls, etc.).
 Blocked windows aren’t helpful.

 - To get a soft and airy look, pick a room with neutral (or cool) colors, such as white, grey, light blue, light purple.
 Avoid warm colors like orange, red, yellow or other colors with a darker tone.
 Some (not all) Hyatt, Hilton would stay on top of our list.

-- If you don’t like the look of a regular hotel, and your home is not spacious or bright enough, Airbnb is a good alternative for style.
+- If you don’t like the look of a regular hotel, and your home is not spacious or bright enough, Airbnb is a good alternative.
 We booked some entire houses for our vacation with Airbnb and were impressed by the look.
 Some of them look unique and interesting.
 Give it a try.